MOSES * EGYPT * SPAETH

 Ove von Spaeth presents us even with a beautiful and intriguing jigsaw puzzle.
 However, his critics have been suspicious about the fact that, for once, the pieces seem to fit in quite handsomely - the logical plain solution, simply, is not allowed to exist ....

-Even strongly interested persons at an almost-expert level have to exert themselves in order to draw immediate conclusions to all elements of such a huge collection of material as is the basis of these books on Moses ... so it is the strong point of these books that so many hitherto neglected scientific facts have now been included.
+Even strongly interested persons at an almost-expert level have to exert themselves in order to draw immediate conclusions to all elements of such a huge collection of material as is the basis of these books on Moses ... so the strong point of these books is the very fact that so many important data hitherto neglected in research have now been included.

-The re-evaluated historical facts which the books on that background already have been able to present, should further inspire the scholarly branches involved to expanding this researching. ..."
+The re-examined historical circumstances which the books on that background already have been able to present, should further inspire the scholarly branches involved to expanding this researching. ...

 - Jurij Moskvitin, Philosopher, Mathematician, Writer, formerly a Reviewer for the Copenhagen newspaper "Politiken" and occasionally for Danish National Television